wildfunctions/marlinspike/README.md

 # Marlinspike

-## The Problems
+## You Have Problems
 1. You have too many projects scattered across the file system.
 2. You want a shortlist of projects that you are currently working on.

-## The Solution
+## We Have Solutions
 1. A simple UI that lists all your projects.
 2. A way to order the projects by activity and recency.
-3. Auto load projects from other plugins like harpoon.
+3. Autoload projects from other plugins like harpoon.

 ## Installation
 * install using [lazy.nvim](https://github.com/folke/lazy.nvim)